SixLeggedComputation/boom/Readme.md

 ## Files not in this distribution

-boom depends on packages:
+Compiling boom requires Racket packages:

 - config
 - starter

 # Compilation
-Compilation was tested under ubuntu and windows.
+Compilation was tested under ubuntu and windows, using Dr Racket 8.12.
 In Dr Racket, select menu Racket > Create Executable, then select GRacket.
 Or in terminal, type: raco exe --gui --orig-exe boom.rkt

 # Usage